Azan80/kickchat/README.md

 - Try accessing the app over HTTPS (required for Web Bluetooth)

 ### Can't Find Devices
-- Ensure both devices have KickChat open
+- Ensure both devices have Bluetooth enabled
-- Make sure Bluetooth is enabled on both devices
+- Make sure devices are within 10-30 meters of each other
 - Try moving devices closer together
-- Check that the other device is not connected to another chat
+- Check that the other device is not connected to another application
+- Use the "Scan for Devices" button to manually search

 ### Connection Issues
 - Refresh the page and try again
 - Clear your browser cache
 - Make sure both devices are running the same version of KickChat
+- Check the debug panel for connection status
+- Try disconnecting and reconnecting

+### Limited Functionality with Non-KickChat Devices
+- Standard Bluetooth devices can be discovered and connected
+- Messages will be stored locally but may not be received
+- Look for devices marked as "KickChat Device" for full functionality

+## Technical Details

+- **Framework**: Next.js 15 with React 19
+- **Styling**: Tailwind CSS v4
+- **Icons**: Lucide React
+- **Bluetooth**: Web Bluetooth API with custom GATT services
+- **Storage**: Local storage for messages and user profiles

+## Device Types

+### KickChat Devices
+- Full messaging functionality
+- Real-time message exchange
+- Automatic reconnection
+- Message history synchronization

+### Standard BLE Devices
+- Can be discovered and connected
+- Limited messaging functionality
+- Messages stored locally only
+- Useful for device discovery testing

 ## Security & Privacy